 Further synthesizing the data from chapter 2 in this dissertation, we saw pregnant female mice who had prolonged fasting periods were more insulin resistant after periods of hypoglycemia late in gestation.
 Although I doubt that this intervention as designed results in gestational diabetes in mice, I do not see sufficient evidence to suggest that engaging in this practice creates clinically meaningful rises in glucose in pregnant people.
 More explicitly, this work was not a study in diabetic animals and excluded individuals with pre-existing diabetes from our analysis in chapter 4.
 We also limited studies of glycemia to one timepoint in both chapters.
 Therefore, the generalizability of the study findings is limited to healthy, lean populations who may be less inclined to attempt dietary modifications during pregnancy anyway.

 A key consideration for the effects of TRE with humans working to improve their health through dietary modification is the possible unintended impacts on mental wellbeing.
 It is possible that the stringent restriction guidelines of TRE in the long term may result in overly restrictive food rituals, pathological eating behaviors, or even eating disorders.
-Although this is a common question that arises among practitioners who serve patient populations, there are few investigation that assess these outcomes after following a time-restricted eating pattern.
+Although this is a common question that arises among practitioners who serve patient populations, there are few investigations that assess these outcomes after following a time-restricted eating pattern.
 One study specifically examined the impact of 12 weeks of TRE in adults with obesity and they found no increase in eating disorder symptoms or weight concern (Gabel et al., 2019, p.
 201; Gabel, Hoddy, & Varady, 2018).
-Those with who had high baseline risk for eating disorders at baseline were not eligible for the study, so findings cannot be generalized to individuals with history of eating disorders or at elevated risk of disordered eating.
+Those who had high baseline risk for eating disorders were not eligible for the study, so findings cannot be generalized to individuals with history of eating disorders or at elevated risk of disordered eating.
 Other studies find higher eating disorder symptomatology scores in adults engaged in intermittent fasting, even nearing clinical significance cut offs (Cuccolo et al., 2022).
 Because these three studies are not consistent in directionality of the association between fasting and disordered eating, it is difficult to disentangle.
-Especially when one considers that dietary restraint can be bothhallmark of moderation and healthful weight management and disordered eating.
+Especially when one considers that dietary restraint can be both a hallmark of moderation and healthful weight management and disordered eating.
 It is logical that a highly restrictive regimen, like TRE, would not be advisable for individuals at increased risk for disordered eating behaviors.
 Indeed, it also seems likely that someone who is engaged in unhealthful abstention from eating could choose to do so under the guise of improving health through adopting a fasting diet.
 Refocusing on the pregnant population that was central to this dissertation, being pregnant might alleviate some of the eating disorder pathology associated with TRE, as individuals anticipate increases in body weight.
 Therefore, future work should prioritize examination of the effect of prolonged fasts on eating disorder symptomatology in a pregnant population before I would feel comfortable saying this practice does or does not increase risk of psychopathological eating behaviors.